-While Michelin’s expertise on expensive, fine dining restaurants is long-established, the Michelin Guide has also been criticised for its relevance to ordinary diners.
+While Michelin’s expertise on expensive, upmarket restaurants is well-known, the Michelin Guide has also been criticised for its relevance to ordinary diners.
 Conspicuous by their absence are more affordable places to eat – you'll find many restaurants in five-star hotels in the list below.
-Coverage of ethnic restaurants has also been criticised with a lean towards French and Italian food.
-On a plus note though, Michelin inspectors visit anonymously and pay for their meals, just as all reputable restaurant guides and websites do (including Time Out).

 RECOMMENDED: The 100 best restaurants in London

 London restaurants with one Michelin star